 5. Axos Bank

 Axos Bank is a digital bank that provides low-cost banking services through its FDIC-insured Axos Savings Account.
 The account has no monthly fees and no minimum balance requirements.
-If you’re looking for a high-interest rate on your savings, this may be the account for you.
+If you’re looking for a high interest rate on your savings, this may be your account.

 In addition, if a non-sufficient funds fee (NSF fee) is something you are concerned about, Axos has eliminated these fees.
 These are some of the best checking accounts around.